aspeth/git_homework/thoughts.md

 #Shoutouts
 Staff - Nikki and Cydnee for awesome instruction / Chelsea for getting me into 2201 BEE from the waitlist Students - Bryce and Alex have been great collaborators and I look forward to working with them more

+#A new thought
+Lots of new git commands today